 ⚡ Quick Answer: Every patient monitor requires specific external accessories to measure vital signs.
 The six core categories are: SpO2 sensors and adapter cables (oxygen saturation), ECG trunk cables, leadwires, and electrodes (heart rhythm), NIBP cuffs and hoses (blood pressure), temperature probes (body temperature), IBP transducers and cables (invasive blood pressure), and EtCO2 sampling lines and water traps (end-tidal CO2).
-Each accessory must match your monitor's brand, model, and connector type — a mismatch is the #1 cause of monitor reading failures.
+Each accessory must match your monitor's brand, model, and connector type — a mismatch is one of the most common causes of monitor reading failures.

 🔑 Key Takeaways

-• Accessories are the #1 cause of monitor alarms and parameter failures.
-Quality accessories reduce false alarms by up to 85%.
+- Accessories are a leading cause of monitor alarms and parameter failures.
+Choosing quality accessories and maintaining them on schedule helps reduce avoidable false alarms.

-• Quality compatible accessories cost 40–70% less than OEM originals while meeting the same FDA and CE safety standards.
+- Quality compatible accessories can cost significantly less than OEM originals while meeting applicable FDA and CE safety standards.
 Learn how to evaluate them in our OEM vs compatible accessories comparison.

-If you've ever been frustrated by a monitor alarming for no apparent reason, displaying "---" where a number should be, or giving readings that don't make sense — the problem almost always traces back to an accessory, not the monitor itself.
-After 20 years of manufacturing patient monitor accessories and supporting 2,000+ hospitals across 120+ countries, the MedLinket engineering team has identified accessory-related issues as the root cause in over 80% of all "monitor malfunction" service calls we receive.
+If you've ever been frustrated by a monitor alarming for no apparent reason, displaying "---" where a number should be, or giving readings that don't make sense — the problem often traces back to an accessory, not the monitor itself.
+After two decades of manufacturing patient monitor accessories and supporting 2,000+ hospitals across 120+ countries, the MedLinket engineering team finds that accessory-related issues are a frequent root cause of the "monitor malfunction" service calls we receive.

 Understanding what each accessory does, when it needs replacing, and how to choose the right one is foundational knowledge for anyone who works with patient monitors.
 This guide breaks down every accessory category organized by the monitoring parameter it serves.
 Whether you're a nurse troubleshooting bedside issues, a BMET managing inventory, or a procurement manager evaluating suppliers, this is your complete reference.